Cyclitol

 In organic chemistry, a cyclitol is a cycloalkane containing at least three hydroxyl, each attached to a different ring carbon atom.
 Most commonly, cyclitol refers to cyclic sugar alcohol.
 Cyclitols and their derivatives are some of the compatible solutes that are formed in a plant as a response to salt or water stress.
 Cyclitols are minor components of trees.
 Some cyclitols (e.g. quinic or shikimic acid) are parts of hydrolysable tannins.

-Even simple cyclitols can be complicated from the perspective of stereochemistry.
-For example, cyclohexanetriol exists in three isomers (1,2,3-, 1,2,4-, and 1,3,5-).
-Furthermore, nine stereoisomers are possible for 1,2,3,4,5,6-cyclohexanehexol (inositol), two of them being enantiomers.
+Even simple cyclitols can be complicated by different isomeric possibilies.
+For example, there are three different constitutional isomers of cyclohexanetriol: 1,2,3-, 1,2,4-, and 1,3,5-.
+And even though there is only one reasonably stable constitutional isomer of cyclohexanehexol (inositol), there are nine stereoisomers possible.